sambacha/openevm/Building-smart-contract-with-EVM-LLVM.md

 ```

 Notice that we cannot know the contract deploy size (%deploy_size variable) until binary generation is completed.
 So we will have to use a place holder for the IR representation.

+To fix up `deploy.size` variable, we can specify the option `-filetype=obj` in `llc`.
+Alternately, generate assembly using `-filetype=asm` and then use a slightly changed version of `pyevmasm` at https://github.com/lialan/pyevmasm to generate hex binary.
+In both cases the binary will have `deploy.size` fixed.